salmanjamil/swift-evolution/proposals/NNNN-opaque-result-types.md

 ### Restrictions on opaque result types

-Opaque result types can only be used within the result type of a non-local function, the type of a variable, or the element type of a subscript.
-However, they can occur within some part of the structure of that type.
+Opaque result types can only be used within the result type of a non-local function, the type of a variable, or the result type of a subscript.
 For example, one can return an optional opaque result type:

 ```swift
 func f(flip: Bool) -> (opaque P)? {